 Most civil service pensions are hardly excessive, although some 'high-fliers' who entered before career averaging was introduced in July 2007 do much better than most.
-The following table (extracted from Hutton's interim report) summarises all public sector pensions in payment in 2009-10.
-See the notes at the end of this web-page for information about the differences between the public sector pensions paid to men and women.
+The following table (extracted from Hutton's interim report - see Note 3) summarises all public sector pensions in payment in 2009-10.
+See also the notes at the end of this web-page for information about the differences between the public sector pensions paid to men and women.

 There are big problems with both public and private sector pension schemes throughout the developed world, as people live longer and birth rates fall.
 In the UK, life expectancy at birth is increasing at an amazing one year every four years.
 It is estimated that the ratio of UK pensioners to workers will therefore increase from 27% in 2004 to 48% in 2050 - unless something changes.
 The inevitable consequence is that employers and/or their employees now need to set aside a much higher proportion of salaries to meet pension costs, or else employees have to retire much later, or a combination of both.
 Sharp falls in share prices around the beginning of this century added to the pressure on funded "final salary" schemes and so caused attention to be drawn to the special circumstances of the unfunded civil service pension scheme.

 The problem for the Government is that many civil servants regard their pension as a hugely important part of their overall remuneration package.
 Senior Civil Servants, in particular, are paid substantially less than their private sector counterparts, and get none of their perks, such as company cars and private health insurance.
 Their pension really does matter to them.
-So the Government is faced with a large pension cost, and a workforce determined not to have their employment contract re-written.
-The old final salary pension scheme was accordingly closed to new entrants in 2007, but it remains to be seen whether the government will seek to reduce the cost of the pensions that remain payable to those who were employed as civil servants before that date.
+So the Government was faced with a large pension cost, and a workforce determined not to have their employment contract re-written.
+But it nevertheless imposed the changes summarised above.

 Pensions were introduced by employers - in particular in the armed forces and then the civil service - in order to facilitate the retirement of older less efficient workers so as to make way for younger fitter men.
 The very existence of such schemes then encouraged employers to recruit younger fitter people who would work for many years before drawing their pensions.